1 Legal framework

 5.4 What are the respective obligations and liabilities of the lessor and lessee under an aircraft lease?

-Under Article 23 of the Financial Leasing, Factoring and Financing Companies Law, the lessor and the owner must be the same entity where they have chosen to benefit from the law's provisions.
-A lessee is also required to have possession of the aircraft, including the airframe and engines, during the term of the lease.
+According to Article 23 of the Financial Leasing Law, the lessor and the owner must be the same entity if the parties have chosen to benefit from the Financial Leasing Law.
+Furthermore, the lessee must have possession of the aircraft, including airframe and engines, during the term of the financial lease.

 5.5 In the event of default, what options are typically available to enforce the operating lease?
 Do all or some enforcement actions require court applications?
 If so what are the associated costs and timescales involved?